andrewcchu/Scripts/README.md

 ## rush.py

-`rush.py` is a simple script which generates a "rides list" (CSV format) - assigning potential new members brothers.
+`rush.py` is a simple script which generates a "rides list" - assigning potential new members brothers.
 It was created to aid me in my position as Rush Chairman at Sigma Chi at Purdue.

 ### Dependencies